Khuzani: Honours

 In April 2021, Mpungose was honoured at the Nkandla Mayoral Awards for his outstanding achievement in the Maskandi genre.

+Mpungose was also awarded with Cultural Icon in Maskandi Music Award at the Nelson Mandela Leadership Awards and Diplomatic Summit in Oxford, United Kingdom in September 2026.

 Controversies

 Khuzani has long disputes with his fellow maskandi artist Mthandeni SK and politician and former radio personality Ngizwe Mchunu.

 On 30 September 2023, Khuzani punched influencer Quality Biyela at an event at Settlers Park in Ladysmith.